How to set up the event agenda for a b2match event

 - The agenda is a representation of your event

-You can structure your events content into sessions and add tracks in order to group these sessions.
+You can structure your event's content into sessions (conferences, workshops, webinars, lunch breaks) and add tracks (labels used to group these sessions).
 This information is used to display your event agenda on the event website.

 - Sessions can be hidden or shown during registration